Skip to main content

 3. VA Loan

 VA loans are special types of mortgage loans reserved for members of the U.S. military servicemembers, veterans, and select family members of those who have served.
 VA loans allow you to purchase a home with 0% down, which can be a major benefit when buying a home in today’s competitive market.
-VA loans require that you submit documented proof of service with your application and lenders set their own requirements.
+VA loans require that you submit documented proof of service with your application and lenders set their requirements.

 4. USDA Loan